emulable/goodfaith/README.md

 ## 💬 Final Note

-Good-Faith emerged from a simple observation: most ethical failures aren't from bad intentions but from bad systems.
-This toolkit helps you see those systems clearly and provides concrete tools for repairing them.
+Good-Faith emerged from observing that most ethical failures aren't from bad intentions but from bad systems.
+This toolkit makes those systems visible and provides tools for repair.

-The framework continues to discover itself through those who use it.
+The framework discovers itself through use.
 Each application reveals new facets.
 Your improvements are welcome and expected.

-**This is archaeology, not architecture.
-We're discovering what already works, not inventing new systems.**
+**This is archaeology, not architecture—we're discovering what already works, not inventing new systems.**

+---

+**Current Version**: v3.1.2 "The Body Knows & Convergence Edition"
+**Last Updated**: October 2, 2025
 ---